Vardhu2706/py-data-structures/README.md

 This repo is a **read-only knowledge base**.

-If you're looking for the script used to generate these files using GPT-4, visit the [py-dsa-notes-generator](https://github.com/Vardhu2706/py-dsa-notes-generator) project (coming soon).
+If you're looking for the script used to generate these files using GPT-4, visit the [py-dsa-notes-generator](https://github.com/Vardhu2706/py-dsa-notes-generator) project.

 ---